mwrouse/RangeSliderBindings/README.md

 # Range Slider Bindings
 Custom bindings to better handle range sliders using Knockout.js

-## Details
-These four custom bindings allow you to easily control range sliders using knockout.js observables.
-They will change the value of the slider if you change its observable programatically, and will change the value if needed at initialization (value cannot start out of range).

-Range sliders are different then drop down boxes, or check boxes.
-To trigger a ```change``` event on a slider, you need to change the value and then release the mouse, this is frustrating because if you want an observable to update as you move a slider, you need to use a different event, ```input```.
-This can make using range inputs frustrating because it's slighly different than other inputs.
-Using the ```sliderValue``` binding, makes it so that the ```change``` event is the same as the ```input``` event, making your life easier if you need that event listener.

 ## Syntax
 This library contains four Knockout.js custom bindings, ```sliderValue```, ```sliderMax```, ```sliderMin```, and ```sliderStep```.